rodo-nunez/rodo-nunez/README.md

 I'm Rodo, I like to learn a lot and transfer that learning to others, se we can do things in a better way and understanding why we do things.

+Here you will mostly see me working in Open Source Data Science and MLOps projects and classes.

 In my pinned repos you can find some presentations, classes, and template projects.
 Although most of my real work is private

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rodonunez/)